Directions for Success in This Course

-MBA Prep: Finance is divided into six different chapters: the time value of money, bond valuation, stock valuation, risk and return, the cost of capital, and capital budgeting decision criteria.
+MBA Prep: Finance is divided into six different chapters: The Time Value of Money, Bond Valuation, Stock Valuation, Risk and Return, The Cost of Capital, and Capital Budgeting Evaluation Methods.
 For each of these, you will study the chapter to learn the material, complete Quick Check questions to test your understanding of the material, and take a Knowledge Check exam to evaluate what you have learned.

 1. Study the Chapter

 Study the chapter thoroughly by reading the text, watching the videos, or both.
 After logging in to MyEducator, click on the Contents drop-down menu in the top left of the screen.
 Once you select a chapter to study, you can navigate among the different sections in the chapter using the table of contents on the left side of the screen.

 If you want to read a section, just scroll down the screen.
 It might be a good idea to quickly scan the written material to get an idea of what is being covered, then go back and read more in depth.